-Chronic wasting disease (CWD) is a progressive, fatal, degenerative neurological disease occurring in farmed and free-ranging deer, elk, reindeer (caribou), and moose.
+Chronic wasting disease (CWD) is a progressive, fatal, degenerative neurological disease occurring in farmed and free-ranging deer, elk, caribou, and moose.
 The disease was first recognized in 1967 as a clinical ‘wasting’ syndrome of unknown cause in captive mule deer in Colorado.
 CWD belongs to the family of diseases known as transmissible spongiform encephalopathies (TSEs).
 TSEs include a number of different diseases affecting animals and humans including bovine spongiform encephalopathy (commonly known as “Mad Cow Disease”) in cattle, scrapie in sheep and goats, and Creutzfeldt-Jacob disease in humans.
 Although CWD shares certain features with other TSEs, it is a distinct disease affecting only members of the cervid family.
 There is no known treatment or vaccine for CWD.

 CWD is a slow and progressive disease.
-Because the disease has a long incubation period, deer, elk, reindeer, and moose infected with CWD may not present any visible signs of the disease for up to two years after they become infected.
+Because the disease has a long incubation period, deer, elk, caribou, and moose infected with CWD may not present any visible signs of the disease for up to two years after they become infected.
 As the disease progresses, cervids with CWD show changes in behavior and appearance.
 These clinical signs may include progressive weight loss, stumbling, tremors, lack of coordination, blank facial expressions, excessive salivation and drooling, loss of appetite, excessive thirst and urination, listlessness, abnormal head posture, and drooping ears.

 The agent that causes CWD and other TSEs has not been completely characterized.
 However, the theory supported by most scientists is that TSE diseases are caused by proteins called prions.
 The exact mechanism of transmission is unclear, although evidence suggests CWD is transmitted directly from one animal to another through bodily fluids and tissues or through contact with infectious agents present in the environment.
 CWD is of increasing concern for wildlife managers across North America.